orlambda/RegionPy/README.md

 - Allow multiple maps dependent on current region.
 - Allow open/closed status of adjacent cells to be stored/amended, e.g. finding a key to open a door, using a directed graph in Python.
 - Generate a default map image or other visual representation (may not be suitable for use in game but may be useful for developers to keep track of their regions).
-- Expansion of Person/Being class to include character stats, levelling up, held/worn items, etc. This would be a part of a larger project/library that could include RegionPy.
+- Expansion of Unit class to include character stats, levelling up, held/worn items, etc. This would be a part of a larger project/library that could include RegionPy.

 ### Use cases
 - Navigable areas within traditional visual novels.